seanahmad/tfv2/r-binder/README.md

 In this example, *Keras* is used to generate a neural network - with the aim of solving a regression problem in R.

-Specifically, the pima-indians-diabetes dataset is used in order to predict blood glucose levels for patients using the relevant features.
+Specifically, the Pima Indians Diabetes dataset is used in order to predict blood glucose levels for patients using the relevant features.

 In this regard, this article provides an overview of: